Friendship. Scholarship. Sportsmanship.

 Greensboro Day School is following CDC Travel Warnings and will be requiring community members who have traveled to a CDC Level 3 Country to self-quarantine for 14 days after travel before coming to campus.
 Visit https://wwwnc.cdc.gov/travel/notices for the most updated information.

 All school events, activities, field trips, athletic practices and games, auxiliary programs and facility rentals are monitored on a daily basis.
 If upcoming events will be changed, Division Directors will communicate information.
 Visit our calendar page to see an updated school calendar.

 Greensboro Day School will follow the Greensboro Day School Pandemic Plan.
 If a pandemic or any other natural disaster forces the temporary closure of campus, Greensboro Day School will follow our Emergency Preparedness Plan for School Closure and will be prepared to provide an alternative method for teaching and learning.

-Greensboro Day School has a Health Room equipped with a full-time nurse and a part-time nursing staff to serve our student and employee community.
-Linda Register, RN, is the Head Nurse and can be reached at: 336.288.8590 x219 or via email at firstname.lastname@example.org.
+Greensboro Day School has a Health Room equipped with two full-time nurses and part-time nursing staff to serve our student and employee community.
+Linda Register, RN, is the Director of Health Services and can be reached at: 336.288.8590 x219 or via email at firstname.lastname@example.org.
 Read more about our Health Room here.